 Source: HR Reported data as of September 27, 2017

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Real Estate Attorney that make less than that salary.
 For example 50% of the people who perform the job of Real Estate Attorney are expected to make less than the median.

 Handles all real estate related legal issues, including transfers of titles and deeds, construction, mortgage concerns, and zoning.
 Provides legal advice to an organization, prepares resolutions and forms, and participates in major legal actions.
-Must be a graduate of an accredited law school with 2-5 years of experience and admitted into the state bar.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-A wide degree of creativity and latitude is expected.
+Must be a graduate of an accredited law school and admitted into the state bar.
 Typically reports to the top legal executive/general counsel.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description